paula18/Project6-DeferredShader/README.md

 To calculate ambient occlusion we sample points in a hemisphere around the current fragment point.
 This hemisphere should be aligned with the point’s normal.
 I used Poisson-disk samples to create the samples points.
 Since we have stored all the positions and normal this methods is very straight forward.
 Fist we take a look at the sample points around the current fragment’s position and calculate the distance between both.
 This allows us to limit the influence of points according to their distance to the point we are looking at.
 Then, we calculate the angle between the fragments normal and the normalized direction of the vector calculated in the previous step.
 This allows us to see if the sample point is in our hemisphere.
 Then, we simply multiply these to values to create our AO effect.

-This first image shows the first way I implemented this feature, which was wrong.
-I was using the texture for the color instead of the texture that has the positions stored.
-However, I believed I looks good anyways.

 ![alt tag](https://github.com/paula18/Project6-DeferredShader/blob/master/resources/ao.PNG)

 **Depth of field**